androdl96/Arduino_for_digital2/README.md

 # Arduino_for_electronics2

-## Arduino examples for the Electronics II course in FF-UH
+## Arduino examples for the Electronics II course

 ---